-In addition to 60+ cities and towns in the Commonwealth, bans on lightweight non-biodegradable check-out plastic bag have been put in place all over the world: in major cities such as Seattle, Austin, Mexico City, and Paris; California, Hawai'I, and 3 states in Australia; and countries such as Bangladesh, China, India, Italy, Macedonia, Rwanda, South Africa, and Taiwan.
+In addition to the 80+ municipalities in the Commonwealth, bans on lightweight non-biodegradable check-out plastic bag have been put in place all over the world: in major cities such as Seattle, Austin, Mexico City, and Paris; California, Hawai'i, and 3 states in Australia; and countries such as Bangladesh, China, India, Italy, Macedonia, Rwanda, South Africa, and Taiwan.
 Some of these places have very extensive bans.
+14 15